the-blue-alliance/the-blue-alliance/README.md

 --------
 We use the Facebook SDK to allow users to log in to The Blue Alliance using their pre-existing Facebook account.
 The Javascript portion of this is loaded dynamically and the backend portion is kept in facebook.py, provided by [https://github.com/pythonforfacebook/facebook-sdk](https://github.com/pythonforfacebook/facebook-sdk "Facebook on Github").
 To enable your development environment, you must register an app at the [https://developers.facebook.com/apps](https://developers.facebook.com/apps "Facebook Developer Center").

-Once you register an app (named tbatv-dev-YOURNAME), you can import the App ID and secret into the tba_config.
-Each developer should have their own App ID and secret.
+Once you register an app (named tbatv-dev-YOURNAME), you can configure The Blue Alliance to use the App ID and secret by adding them to your [Sitevars](http://localhost:8088/admin/sitevar) (/admin/sitevar/create). _Each developer should have their own App ID and secret_.

 Testing
 -------